 One of the most common problems faced by NetSuite users when synchronizing orders from third party ecommerce or EDI systems into NetSuite is the extremely cluttered customer address book you end up with in NetSuite, at the end of the order import process.
 Since the address book for customers with numerous sales orders tends to have a lot of redundant addresses, which ultimately results in degraded performance, when querying that specific customer record (for viewing or updating, etc.) in NetSuite.

-The reason for that is because whenever that particular customer record is viewed in NetSuite, NetSuite loads the entire address book for that customer, so if his address book has a long list of (redundant) addresses, it obviously takes more time to load the customer record, before it is available for viewing or update purposes.
+The reason for that is that whenever that particular customer record is viewed in NetSuite, NetSuite loads the entire address book for that customer, so if his address book has a long list of (redundant) addresses, it obviously takes more time to load the customer record before it is available for viewing or update purposes.

-One way to avoid this issue is to set a custom address on the NetSuite sales orders, so that it is not added to customer’s address book in NetSuite.
+One way to avoid this issue is to set a custom address on NetSuite sales orders so it is not added to the customer’s address book.
 To implement this fix, just follow the steps below.

-• First, let’s load a sales order with a specified internal id from NetSuite.
-In the below example below, 304 is the sales order’s internal id.
+Use record.load to access the sales order you want to modify.
+Let’s load a sales order with a specified internal id from NetSuite.
+In the below example below, 304 is the sales order’s internal ID.

 // load sales order record